 What does an EGR do?

-To fulfill modern environmental standards, the diesel engines are tied with additional systems that improve the environment.
+To fulfill modern environmental standards, diesel engines are tied with additional systems that improve the environment.
 This is an EGR valve and a diesel particulate filter designed to reduce the concentration of nitrogen oxides.

 The EGR valve works as follows: part of the exhaust gases, the valve sends to the intake manifold, thereby reducing the temperature in the combustion chambers.
 As a result, the concentration of nitrogen oxides decreases, but there is also a negative.
 Unburned fuel and oil residues enter the intake manifold, providing enhanced carbon formation at the inlet and at the valves.